 As you set out to accomplish big goals, be kind to yourself.
 If you hope to help and inspire others, you must first encourage yourself.
 This will give you strength and endurance for the road ahead.

 If you're going from success to success without even pausing to reflect, today is a new day.
 This is your opportunity to turn things around for the positive.
 Don’t dwell on how far you have to go.
 Reflect on how far you’ve already come.
 When you do, you’ll find that you’ve done far more than you give yourself credit for.

 There really is power in small successes.
 Even the smallest victory has value and should be celebrated.
 A shift in mindset will improve your energy level.
 You’ll accomplish more with ease.
-And you’ll enjoy the journey as head to your destination.
+And you’ll enjoy the journey as you head to your destination.

 If you're ready to find power in small successes, let’s talk.

 Julie Barbera, author of the forthcoming book, Cracked Mirror, Clear Reflection

 “Treasures Are Right Before Our Eyes, yet Many Miss Gems Searching for Pearls at the Bottom of the Sea.”